-Roses and romance are nice, but did you know Valentine’s Day is a fun holiday to celebrate with kids?
-Here are four fun ways to celebrate Valentine’s Day with kids that go beyond exchanging cards at school:
+Valentine’s Day.
+Those two words conjure up images of long-stemmed red roses and gazing into the eyes of our sweetheart over a romantic dinner.
+Maybe something a little racier, like bubbly or lingerie.
+Roses and romance are nice, but Valentine’s Day can also be fun to celebrate with kids.
+Here are four ways to celebrate Valentine’s Day with kids that go beyond exchanging cards at school.

 Disclaimer: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 This post may also contain affiliate links to other sites where I will be paid a commission by the seller if you make a purchase.

 1. Dress up your home